XRPLF/xrpl-dev-portal/tx_format.md

 ### Offers and Trust ###

-The limit values of trust lines (See [TrustSet](#trustset)) do not affect offer.
+The limit values of trust lines (See [TrustSet](#trustset)) do not affect offers.
 In other words, you can use an offer to acquire more than the maximum amount you trust an issuing gateway to redeem.

 However, possessing non-XRP balances still requires a trust line to the account issuing those balances.
 When an offer is taken, it automatically creates any necessary trust lines, setting their limits to 0.
 Because [trust lines increase the reserve an account must hold](https://wiki.ripple.com/Reserves), any offers that would require a new trust line also require the account to have the necessary XRP to pay the reserve for that trust line.